walder/Skynet-IADS/README.md

 You can set the following options for a SAM site.

 ### How to set a option
-You can daisy chain options on a single sam site or a table of sam sites like this:
+You can daisy chain options on a single SAM site or a table of SAM sites like this:
 ```
 redIADS:getSamSites():setActAsEW(true):addPowerSource(powerSource):addConnectionNode(connectionNode):setEngagementZone(SkynetIADSAbstractRadarElement.GO_LIVE_WHEN_IN_SEARCH_RANGE):setGoLiveRangeInPercent(90):setAutonomousBehaviour(SkynetIADSAbstractRadarElement.AUTONOMOUS_STATE_DARK)
 ```